 - General Knowledge Testing

 - Testing for Applicable Endorsements

-When the driver is not experienced, well-trained or violates safety regulations that were learned during training, the chance of involvement in an accident or rolling over, while turning increases greatly.
+When the driver is not experienced, well-trained, or violates safety regulations learned during training, the chance of involvement in an accident or rolling over while turning increases greatly.

 What Passenger Vehicle Drivers Don’t Often Comprehend

 Drivers of passenger vehicles often do not realize that the most common type of cement truck accidents involves collisions and rollovers.